Blithe Spirit (1945 film): Plot

 Seeking background material for an occult-based novel he is working on, writer Charles Condomine invites eccentric medium Madame Arcati to his home in Lympne, Kent, to conduct a séance.
-As Charles, his wife Ruth and their guests, George and Violet Bradman barely restrain themselves from laughing, Madame Arcati performs peculiar rituals and finally goes into a trance.
+As Charles, his wife Ruth and their guests, George and Violet Bradman, barely restrain themselves from laughing, Madame Arcati performs peculiar rituals and finally goes into a trance.
 Charles then hears the voice of his dead first wife, Elvira.
 When he discovers that the others cannot hear her, he evasively passes off his odd behaviour as a joke.
 When Arcati recovers, she is certain that something extraordinary has occurred, but everyone else denies it.

-After Madame Arcati and the Bradmans have left, Charles is unable to convince Ruth that he was not joking.
+After Madame Arcati and the Bradmans have left, Charles is unable to convince Ruth that he had been serious about hearing his late wife.
 Elvira soon appears in the room, but only to Charles.
 He becomes both dismayed and amused by the situation.
 He tries to convince Ruth that Elvira is present, but Ruth thinks Charles is trying to play her for the fool, so becoming rather upset, she quickly retires for the night.
 The following evening, Elvira reappears, further confounding the situation.
-Relations between Charles and Ruth become strained until he persuades Elvira to act as a poltergeist and transport a vase and a chair in front of his current wife, Ruth.
+Relations between Charles and Ruth become strained until he persuades Elvira to act as a poltergeist and transport a vase and a chair in front of Ruth.
 As Elvira continues her antics, Ruth becomes frightened and runs out of the room.

 Ruth seeks Madame Arcati's help in sending Elvira back where she came from, but the medium confesses that she does not know quite how to do so.
 Ruth warns her disbelieving husband that Elvira is seeking to be reunited with him by arranging his mortal demise.
 However, ghostly Elvira's mischievous plan backfires; as a result, it is Ruth, not Charles, who drives off in the car she has tampered with and ends up dead.
 A vengeful Ruth, now too in spirit form, harasses Elvira to the point where she wants to depart the earthly realm.

 In desperation, Charles seeks Madame Arcati's help.
 Various incantations fail, until Arcati realises that it was the Condomines' maid Edith who summoned Elvira.
 Arcati appears to succeed in sending the spirits away, but it soon becomes clear that both have remained.
-Acting on Madame Arcati's suggestion, Charles sets out on a long vacation, but he has a fatal accident while driving away and joins his late wives as a spirit himself.
+Acting on Madame Arcati's suggestion, Charles sets out on a long vacation, but he has a fatal accident (implied to be the work of Ruth and Elvira) while driving away and joins his late wives as a spirit himself.